-Durability– The highly graded Paasche TG 3F is of the newest arrivals of the American company.
+Durability– The highly graded Paasche TG 3F is one of the newest arrivals from the American company.
 The Airbrush is composed of chrome-plated stainless steel, including an anodized gold-toned aluminum back handle for stability and a cup lid.

-Volumetric Capacity of Cup– The holding capacity of the cup is 0.40 ounces of paint, eventually making the Airbrush slightly heavier.
-The mechanization of the Airbrush works steadily and efficiently, making weight a no big deal whatsoever.
+Volumetric Capacity of Cup– The holding capacity of the cup is 0.40 ounces of paint, which does make the Airbrush slightly heavier.
+The mechanization of the Airbrush works steadily and efficiently, making the extra weight not a big deal though.

-Spray Precision– The Air brush Gun comes with three different variants of spray head sizes that is, 0.25mm, 0.38 mm, and 0.66 mm.
+Spray Precision– The Airbrush Gun comes with three different variants of spray head sizes, including 0.25mm, 0.38 mm, and 0.66 mm.
 The spray heads are equipped with a fan air cap.
-The versatile spray precision ranges from hair-fine up to 1.5 inches in diameter by adjusting the length between the Airbrush and the art.
+The adjustable spray precision ranges from hair-fine up to 1.5 inches in diameter by adjusting the distance between the Airbrush and the art.
 A crown tip is fixed to every device to protect the fragile needle tip.

 Maintenance– Paasche TG 3F can be easily dismantled for cleaning.
-The cutaway handle allows the swift clog removal process and tension adjustment.
-Although maintaining the device is hassle-free, pulling out the needle from the back can slightly complicate the cleansing of the interiors.
+The cutaway handle allows for swift clog removal and tension adjustment.
+Although maintenance of the device is hassle-free, pulling out the needle from the back can slightly complicate the cleansing of the interiors.

-Hose– The airbrushes possess a distinctively sized fitting for the air hose.
+Hose– The airbrush possesses a uniquely sized fitting for the air hose.
 Although some people might opt for a quick-attach mount to reduce complications, the new six-feet of braided hose manufactured by Paasche is advantageous.

-Along with the hose, the package also comes with a hanger, an instruction guide, wrenches, and a lessons booklet.
-The hanger is used to rest the Airbrush downwards when not in use.
+Along with the hose, the package also comes with a stand, an instruction guide, wrenches, and a lessons booklet.
+The stand is used to rest the Airbrush downwards when not in use.

 Our conclusion: The Airbrush is durable, competent, and, most importantly, resistant to water-based and solvent-based paints.

 A solid airbrush gun should have several characteristics that are important for the artist.
-We have already introduced single and double action as well as suction and flow system.
-But other parameters are also important:
+We have already introduced single and double action, as well as suction and flow system.
+But other factors are also important, such as: